 - Research and learning to evaluate sources

-- Dedicated classroom discussion forums to develop skills in writing/debating
+- Contributing to classroom discussion forums to develop skills in writing and debating

 The International Society for Technology in Education’s National Technology Education Standards evaluate what students need to know in a digital world in order to become effective learners and live productively.
-These standards suggest that students must work creatively and with innovation, communicate and collaborate, research with information fluency, think critically, problem-solve, and make decisions.
-And, students are rising to the challenge.
+These standards suggest that students:

+Students are rising to meet these standards.
 Today, K-12 students are more digitally literate than any generation of students that has come before them.
-Thanks to the advent of mobile techs and apps, they can virtually step outside of the classroom walls and utilize a broader and more engaging range of resources and tools in the learning process.
+Thanks to the advent of mobile tech and apps, they can virtually step outside of the classroom walls and utilize a broader and more engaging range of resources and tools in the learning process.

-In fact. more apps are recognized as effective learning tools each year, including.
-Knowji Vocab, Math Master, Summary Pro, an app for creating notes and summarizing ideas, and Explain Everything, an interactive whiteboard to name just a handful.
+In fact, more and more apps are recognized as effective learning tools each year.
+Some well-known examples include, Memrise, Math Master, and Explain Everything — just to name a few.

 Connectivity also means students are able to interact with teachers and fellow students without the need to be sitting face to face.
 Through classroom response systems, such as Poll Everywhere, teachers can use their devices to engage classrooms full of students in real time.
 They can also stay in contact with students and parents, alerting them of upcoming assignments or other important information through the use of apps like Remind.

-There’s no question that the advancement of mobile technology has forever changed the classroom landscape for teachers and students alike, and will continue to present unprecedented opportunities in education.
+There’s no question that the advancement of mobile technology has forever changed the classroom landscape for teachers and students alike.
+As the world become increasingly more connected, mobile technology will continue to present unprecedented opportunities in education.

-The need for reliable and effective safety and alert systems have unfortunately also become a reality for K-12 schools.
-These systems, which allow internal and outgoing notifications in the event of an emergency rely on cellular signals.
-Alerts can be sent via text, Twitter notification, email, or dedicated apps.
-If a cellular signal is weak or non-existent, the safety of staff and students is at risk.
+The need for reliable and effective safety and alert systems have also become an unfortunate reality for K-12 schools.
+Systems that rely on cellular signal provide internal and outgoing notifications in the event of an emergency.
+Alerts can be sent via text, social networks, email, and other dedicated apps.
+If a cellular signal is weak or non-existent, then the safety of staff and students is at risk.

-If you’d like to learn how passive DAS cell signal amplifiers can provide better cell reception to deliver an improved learning experience within your school, contact WilsonPro today for more information.
+If you’d like to learn how passive DAS can provide better cellular reception to deliver an improved learning experience within your school, contact WilsonPro for more information.